kimberscott/kimberscott.github.io/_pages/research.md

 ## Papers

 Scott, K. M. Split-brain babies?
 Differences in representation of bilaterally and unilaterally presented visual concepts in infancy.
-Under revision (<a href="https://psyarxiv.com/mnfx8/">preprint</a>).
+(In press.)
+Frontiers in Psychology.  (<a href="https://psyarxiv.com/mnfx8/">preprint</a>, <a href="https://www.frontiersin.org/articles/10.3389/fpsyg.2018.02758/abstract"> abstract </a>).

 Scott, K. M. and Kline, M. Enabling confirmatory secondary data analysis by logging data 'checkout'.
 (In press.)
 Advances in Methods and Practices in Psychological Science. (<a href="https://psyarxiv.com/87wjc/">preprint</a>)

-Chouinard, B., Scott, K., and Cusack, R. (In press.)
+Chouinard, B., Scott, K., and Cusack, R. (2019).
 Using automatic face analysis to score infant behaviour from video collected online.
-Infant Behavior and Development. (<a href="https://psyarxiv.com/h46nr/">preprint</a>)
+Infant Behavior and Development 54:1-12. https://doi.org/10.1016/j.infbeh.2018.11.004. (<a href="https://www.sciencedirect.com/science/article/pii/S0163638318301395">full text</a>)

 Scott, K. M. and Schulz, L. E. (2017).
 Lookit (part 1): a new online platform for developmental research.
 Open Mind 1(1):4-14. (<a href="https://www.mitpressjournals.org/doi/full/10.1162/OPMI_a_00002">full text</a>)